netgen/query-translator/lib/Languages/Galach/README.md

     expressions with named capturing groups to extract meaning from the input string and pass it to the constructor method.

+Optionally you can override the `createGroupBeginToken()` method.
+This is useful if you want to customize token of the `Tokenizer::TOKEN_GROUP_BEGIN` type:

+- `createGroupBeginToken($position, array $data): Token`

+    Here you receive Token data extracted through regular expression matching and a position where the data was extracted at.
+From that, you must return the corresponding Token instance of the `Tokenizer::TOKEN_GROUP_BEGIN` type.

+    If needed, here you can return an instance of your own Token subtype.
+You can use regular expressions with named capturing groups to extract meaning from the input string and pass it to the constructor method.

 Two TokenExtractor implementations are provided out of the box.
 You can use them as an example and a starting point to implement your own.
 These are: